-Average annual sales of 1.41 million tonnes for sand and gravel and 98,839 tonnes for carstone (as at 31/12/16) have been derived from a sales based assessment compliant with the NPPF and NPPG.
-In order to provide for flexibility to cater for a potential increase in demand, or a change in circumstances affecting the amount of mineral delivered from specific sites (as required by paragraph 14 of the NPPF) and having taken into account the 10 year rolling average of 2.05mt (as at 31/12/2010) the 'apportionment' figure was used to calculate the amount of allocations required in policy CS1.
-The Mineral Planning Authority does not consider it prudent at this time (prior to the planned Norfolk Minerals and Waste Local Plan Review) to base allocations purely on a rolling average of ten years sales, as having regard to paragraph 14 of the NPPF, flexibility is required in allocations.
+Average annual sales of 1.37 million tonnes for sand and gravel and 88,958 tonnes for carstone (as at 31/12/17) have been derived from a sales based assessment compliant with the NPPF and NPPG.
+In order to provide for flexibility to cater for a potential increase in demand, or a change in circumstances affecting the amount of mineral delivered from specific sites (as required by paragraph 11 of the revised NPPF) and having taken into account the 10 year rolling average of 2.05mt (as at 31/12/2010) the 'apportionment' figure was used to calculate the amount of allocations required in policy CS1.
+The Mineral Planning Authority does not consider it prudent at this time (prior to the outcome of the Norfolk Minerals and Waste Local Plan Review) to base allocations purely on a rolling average of ten years sales, as having regard to paragraph 11 of the revised NPPF, flexibility is required in allocations.

-The forthcoming Minerals and Waste Local Plan Review will be the most appropriate method of determining any revised target for Core Strategy Policy CS1, having regarding to the data in this LAA.
+The current Minerals and Waste Local Plan Review is the most appropriate method of determining any revised target for Core Strategy Policy CS1, having regarding to the data in this LAA.
 The aim of any revised target will be to achieve an adequate and steady supply of aggregate over the revised plan period to 2036, recognising that Norfolk has not met the apportionment figure for many years.
 Minerals sales figures for Norfolk will be used to determine the most appropriate production figure for site allocations to be based on, considering the need to balance flexibility in supply to meet growth targets, while ensuring the timely completion and restoration of aggregate extraction sites.
+The Initial Consultation document proposed that the 20 year average would provide the best approach as this time period includes data from at least one complete economic cycle, alternatives such as the 10 year rolling average were also included in the consultation document.

-The Minerals Plan is up to date in relation to the supply of aggregate, and the County Council considers that the sand and gravel allocations within the plan to meet the CS1 target are deliverable.
-Therefore, it is not considered necessary to conduct a review into the aggregate allocations in the Plan as a result of the LAA.
-However, the aggregate allocations will form part of the forthcoming Minerals and Waste Local Plan Review.
+The Minerals Plan is up to date in relation to the supply of aggregate, and the County Council considers that sufficient sand and gravel allocations within the plan to meet the current adopted CS1 target, to 2026, are deliverable.

-Norfolk County Council has recently undertaken a Single Issue Silica Sand Review of the Minerals Site Specific Allocations Plan, the Inspector's Report has been received, and is due to be considered for adoption by the Council in December 2017.
+Norfolk County Council undertook a Single Issue Silica Sand Review of the Minerals Site Specific Allocations Plan.
+This was examined in March 2017 and found sound and legally compliant; and was adopted by the Council in December 2017.
 Silica sand is a nationally important industrial mineral and is not used for aggregate uses in Norfolk.

-The figures for aggregate need were apportioned to MPAs by the East of England Regional Aggregates Working Party (EoEAWP) based on national guidelines.
-The

-EoEAWP has a valuable role in co-ordinating mineral provision.
+The figure for aggregate need, in the current plan, was apportioned to MPAs by the East of England Regional Aggregates Working Party (EoEAWP) based on national guidelines.
+The EoEAWP has a valuable role in co-ordinating mineral provision.
 The EoEAWP's previous position was that all MPAs in the East of England should work with the 2009 EoEAWP apportionment figure in planning for future provision.
-However, the EoEAWP's position regarding apportionment was reviewed at its 2 November 2016 meeting.
+However, the EoEAWP's position regarding apportionment was reviewed at its November 2016 meeting.
 It was decided that the lack of an updated national guidelines rendered the current apportionment increasingly obsolete.
-It was agreed that MPAs within the EoEAWP would plan for future need based on Paragraph 145 of the NPPF.
-Paragraph 145 states that, these figures should still be taken into account, as a guideline, as part of the process for determining future demand for, and supply of, aggregates.
+It was agreed that MPAs within the EoEAWP would plan for future need based on Paragraph 145 (now paragraph 207) of the revised NPPF.
+Paragraph 207 states that, these figures should still be taken into account, as a guideline, as part of the process for determining future demand for, and supply of, aggregates.